 The City of Gainesville has a comprehensive plan to guide development in downtown Gainesville.
 New and recently completed developments include connecting downtown with a pedestrian bridge, enhancing greenways, streetscaping, establishing an entertainment district, re-purposing historic buildings, developing high-density urban housing and leveraging private investments to develop a state-of-the-art hotel and conference center.

-Reasons to Invest in Downtown Gainesville:
+Reasons to Invest in Downtown Gainesville

-- Retail Center – Downtown Gainesville is a major center for local, independently owned retail businesses.
+- Retail Center: Downtown Gainesville is a major center for local, independently-owned retail businesses.

-- Federal New Market Tax Credit Financing and Federal Opportunity Zone eligible area for qualified projects.
+- The City of Gainesville also includes areas eligible for Federal New Market Tax Credit Financing and Federal Opportunity Zone benefits on qualified projects.

 - Gainesville has a new Downtown Development Plan with a vision for the future.